6 Video Interview Tips

 4. Dress Appropriately

-This is still an interview where first impressions count!
+This is still a video interview where first impressions count!
 Dress for success and put on the same outfit you would if you were interviewing in person.
 I am sure we have all been on work Zoom calls where we look professional on top but are wearing our sweats and slippers.
 Don’t let yourself fall into this trap; it is a mindset.
 Go into the interview looking your best and giving your best!

 5. Take Notes